ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 net_battery_size_kwh = 70.0
 average_cost_per_kwh = 0.246
 cost_currency = Euro
+min_consumption_discharge_kwh = 1.5
+ignore_small_positive_delta_soc = 2
+ignore_small_negative_delta_soc = -2
+show_zero_values = False
 ```

+Explanation of configuration items:
+- odometer_metric, e.g. km or mi
+- cost_currency, e.g. Euro or Dollar
+- min_consumption_discharge_kwh, do not show consumption figures when the discharge in kWh is below this number
+- ignore_small_positive_delta_soc, do not see this as charge%, because with temperature changes the percentage can increase
+- ignore_small_negative_delta_soc, do not see this as discharge%, because with temperature changes the percentage can decrease
+- show_zero_values = True shows also zero values in the standard output, can be easier for spreadsheets, but more diffivult to read

 ## kml.py
 transform the monitor.csv data to monitor.kml, so you can use it in e.g. Google My Maps to see on a map the captured locations.